code-ops-show/transponder/README.md

 Transponder is a opinionated javascript library for assisting in working with front end heavy rails app.

+Transponder uncompressed is about 8kb minified & compressed (gzip) its 2kb

 ## Installation

 Add this line to your application's Gemfile: